 War museums and memorials to visit

-The Australian War Memorial and Anzac Parade are at the centre of the nation's commemoration of men and woman who served in wars, conflicts and peacekeeping operations.
+The Australian War Memorial (AWM) and Anzac Parade are at the centre of the nation's commemoration of defence personnel who served in wars, conflicts, and peace and humanitarian operations.
 These inspiring national landmarks encourage public and personal reflection on the Australian experience of war.

 Australian War Memorial

-The Australian War Memorial is the national memorial to members of our armed forces.
-Dedicated in 1941, it has:
+The Australian War Memorial in Canberra is Australia's national memorial to members of our armed forces.
+Dedicated in 1941, the memorial features:

 Australian War Memorial, Wikimedia Commons